-This morning disembark the Queen of the Mississippi for a tour of iconic Oak Alley Plantation, known as the “Grande Dame of the Great River Road.”
+This morning disembark your ship for a tour of iconic Oak Alley Plantation, known as the “Grande Dame of the Great River Road.”
 Marvel at the mansion’s quarter-mile canopy of giant live oak trees, believed to be nearly 300 years old, that leads to this classic Greekrevival antebellum home, a National Historic Landmark.
 The plantation was built by George Swainy between 1837 and 1839 for Jacques Telesphore Roman, a Louisiana businessman and sugar planter.
 The mansion has a square floor plan, organized around a central hall that runs from the front to the rear on both floors.
-The outside features a free-standing colonnade of Doric columns on all four sides, a common feature among the mansions in the Mississippi Valley at the time.
+The outside features a freestanding colonnade of Doric columns on all four sides, a common feature among the mansions in the Mississippi Valley at the time.
 Return to the ship this afternoon and enjoy a festive farewell dinner on board.
 (B,L,D)

 Day 9 — New Orleans, LA

-After breakfast, disembark the Queen of the Mississippi and transfer to Louis Armstrong New Orleans International Airport for individual flights home.
+After breakfast, disembark and transfer to Louis Armstrong New Orleans International Airport for individual flights home.
 (B)